 ‘But there’s nothing in it.
 I’ve looked.
 The bag is empty.’

 ‘I know that is how it looks.
-But, does it feel empty?’ says Matt, handing her back the blue Ikea bag.
+But does it feel empty?’
+Matt says, handing her back the blue Ikea bag.
 ‘Here!
 Feel it.
 It’s very heavy.’

 ‘There is something in there.
 Feel inside it.’